top of page

 Pet Travel

 Art City Vets can help with getting your pet ready for both Domestic and International Travel.
-We have four USDA, APHIS veterinarians who can certify your pet for travel.
+We have five USDA accredited veterinarians who can certify your pet for travel.

 Dog Travel Domestic and International